Brian Dennehy, Tony-winning stage, screen actor, dies at 81

 Dennehy died Wednesday night of natural causes in New Haven, Connecticut, according to Kate Cafaro of ICM Partners, the actor's representatives.

-Known for his broad frame, booming voice and ability to play good guys and bad guys with equal aplomb, Dennehy won two Tony Awards, a Golden Globe and was nominated for six Emmys.
+Known for his broad frame, booming voice and ability to play good guys and bad guys with equal aplomb, Dennehy won two Tony Awards, a Golden Globe, a Laurence Olivier Award and was nominated for six Emmys.
 He was inducted into the American Theater Hall of Fame in 2010.

 Tributes came from Hollywood and Broadway, including from Lin-Manuel Miranda, who said he saw Dennehy twice onstage and called the actor “a colossus.”
 Actor Michael McKean said Dennehy was “brilliant and versatile, a powerhouse actor and a very nice man as well.”
 Dana Delany, who appeared in a movie with Dennehy, said: “They don’t make his kind anymore.”